"We need you in the office over Christmas."

 How to Manage Holiday Requests Fairly

-Whichever method (or combination of methods) you want to use to prioritise leave requests, you need to administer them properly if they're to remain fair.
+Whichever method (or combination of methods) you want to use to prioritise leave requests and schedule employees, you need to administer them properly if they're to remain fair.

 First off, create a written leave policy that sets out notice periods as well as how leave requests will be prioritised.